Battle of Utica (81 BC): Background

 In 88 BC, Lucius Cornelius Sulla marched his legions on Rome, starting a series of civil wars.
 After Sulla took the city he murdered a number of his political opponents and secured the exile of Gaius Marius, his main rival.
 In 87 BC Sulla left for the east to fight Mithridates VI of Pontus (see: First Mithridatic War), Lucius Cornelius Cinna one of the new consuls turned against Sulla and together with Marius who had returned from exile he recovered Italy from the Sullan faction.
 When Sulla returned in 83 BC his main opponents had already died (Marius in 86, Cinna in 84) but he still had to fight a fierce civil war against Marius' faction (called the Marians).
 After Sulla's victory at the Battle of the Colline Gate the Marian resistance in Italy crumbled.
 Sulla's remaining opponents were either killed or fled.

 Papirius Carbo, the Marian consul, fled to Sicily which was being held for the Marians by Marcus Perperna.
 Gnaeus Domitius Ahenobarbus who had already fled to Africa before the fall of Italy was in the process of building an army near Utica.
-Quintus Sertorius held the Roman provinces on the Iberian peninsula and was also building up his forces.
-Sulla now started the next fase of the war by sending out his armies to hunt down his remaining enemies.
+Quintus Sertorius held the Roman provinces on the Iberian Peninsula and was also building up his forces.
+Sulla now started the next phase of the war by sending out his armies to hunt down his remaining enemies.